Doublon-Holon Pairing State in Photodoped Mott Insulators

 In photodoped MIs, doublons and holons are generated by an optical excitation, as shown in Fig.~\ref{phase}(b).
-When $U\gg t_{\parallel},t_{\perp}$, the recombination time is sufficiently long~\cite{rosch2008, strohmaier2010, sensarma2010, eckstein2011, zala2013, lenarcic2014,mitrano2014,lenarcic2015} and the system can be considered to be in a pseudoequilibrium state where doublons and holons are conserved~\cite{murakami2022, murakami2023}.
-Assuming $U \gg t_\parallel,t_{\perp}$, we introduce an effective model derived by the Schrieffer-Wolff transformation that excludes the hopping terms changing the number of doublons and holons~\cite{zala2013,lenarcic2014,murakami2022, sarkar2024}.
-The Hamiltonian of the effective $t$-$J$-$V$ model is given by
+Their recombination rate $\Gamma_{\rm R} \propto \exp(- U/\epsilon_0)$ is exponentially suppressed with the number of excitations that are emitted in the recombination process~\cite{rosch2008, strohmaier2010, sensarma2010, eckstein2011, zala2013, lenarcic2014,mitrano2014,lenarcic2015}.
+For low densities of doublons and holons, the recombination predominantly happens via emission of magnetic processes, $\epsilon_0$ being their characteristic energy~\cite{mehio2023}.
+For higher densities, scattering with other doublons and holons ($\epsilon_0\sim t_{\bm{ij}}$) can also contribute \cite{strohmaier2010,sensarma2010}.
+Thus, when $U\gg \epsilon_0$, the system can be on the timescales that are parametrically long in $U$ considered to be in a pseudoequilibrium state where doublons and holons are conserved~\cite{murakami2022, murakami2023}.
+To efficiently consider the case $U \gg \epsilon_0$, we introduce an effective model derived by the Schrieffer-Wolff transformation that conserves the number of doublons and holons~\cite{zala2013,lenarcic2014,murakami2022, sarkar2024} with the dominant (lowest order) terms: